RoiShukrun1/Tech-Tube/README.md

 # TechTube
 Welcome to our project!
-For more organized info about the project please navigate to the repository Wiki.
+**For more organized info about the project and Running instructions please navigate to the repository Wiki : https://github.com/AvielSegev/Tech-Titans/wiki.**
 Here is a brief inforamtion about the project:

 This repository contains the Tech-Tube project, a web and Android application that replicates the core functionalities of YouTube.